Ford F-150 Insurance Rates

 As you should have noticed by now, the price of insurance can vary considerably.
 The illustration below gives a visual representation of the lowest and highest price scenarios, excluding the sky-high price for insuring a teen driver.

-For a 40-year-old driver, insurance rates for a Ford F-150 range from the low end price of $452 for your basic liability-only policy to a high rate of $2,794 for a high-risk driver policy.
+For the average driver, insurance rates for a Ford F-150 go from as low as $460 for just liability insurance to a high of $2,782 for high-risk insurance.

 Insurance Price Range by Location